 Category: ISO-25010/Security/Confidentiality

-Statement: Access to and changes to service and storage devices MUST be controlled and audited.
+Statement: Access to and changes to service and storage devices must be controlled and audited.

-Rationale: Persons must not be able to access system storage and service devices in an uncontrolled and/or unaudited manner, bypassing electronic and logical platform and/or system controls.
+Rationale: users must not be able to access system storage and service devices in an uncontrolled and/or unaudited manner, bypassing electronic and logical platform and/or system controls.

 Details: Cloud services control and audit virtual access.
-Hence an aspect for the preference for systems be hosted in market leading cloud services.
+This drives the preference for systems to be hosted in market leading cloud services.

 Prompts: Are all environments devices and services hosted on cloud infrastructure?